Sealing

 Once a record is sealed, the Department of Criminal Justice Information Services (DCJIS) limits access to the record.
 Landlords and employers cannot see sealed records.
 Courts, law enforcement, and authorized agencies still have access to sealed records.
 Courts cannot use a sealed record against you when you apply for sealing in the future.
 If you seal your record, you may legally deny having the record.

-When Can I Apply for Sealing?
+When Can You Apply For Sealing?

 Here is when you can apply for administrative sealing: